GraphCast: Learning skillful medium-range global weather forecasting: model

 \paragraph{Mesh nodes} $\mathcal{V^\text{M}}$ represents the set containing each of the mesh nodes $v^\text{M}_i$.
 Mesh nodes are placed uniformly around the globe in a \R-refined icosahedral mesh $M^\R$. $M^0$ corresponds to a unit-radius icosahedron (12 nodes and 20 triangular faces) with faces parallel to the poles (see \cref{fig:schematic}g).
-The mesh is iteratively refined $M^\rr \rightarrow M^{\rr+1}$ by splitting each triangular face into 4 smaller equilateral faces, resulting in an extra node in the middle of each edge, and re-projecting the new nodes back onto the unit sphere.\footnote{Note this split and re-project mechanism leads to a small variance in triangle edge lengths across the mesh.} Features $\mathbf{v}^\text{M,features}_i$ associated with each mesh node $v^\text{M}_i$ include the cosine of the latitude, and the sine and cosine of the longitude. \ourmodel{} works with a mesh that has been refined $\R=6$ times, $M^6$, resulting in 40,962 mesh nodes (see Supplementary \cref{tab:app:icosahedral-mesh}), each with 3 input features.
+The mesh is iteratively refined $M^\rr \rightarrow M^{\rr+1}$ by splitting each triangular face into 4 smaller faces, resulting in an extra node in the middle of each edge, and re-projecting the new nodes back onto the unit sphere.\footnote{Note this split and re-project mechanism leads to a maximum difference of 16.4\% and standard deviation of 6.5\% in triangle edge lengths across the mesh.} Features $\mathbf{v}^\text{M,features}_i$ associated with each mesh node $v^\text{M}_i$ include the cosine of the latitude, and the sine and cosine of the longitude. \ourmodel{} works with a mesh that has been refined $\R=6$ times, $M^6$, resulting in 40,962 mesh nodes (see Supplementary \cref{tab:app:icosahedral-mesh}), each with the 3 input features.

 \paragraph{Mesh edges} $\mathcal{E}^\text{M}$ are bidirectional edges added between mesh nodes that are connected in the mesh.
 Crucially, mesh edges are added to $\mathcal{E}^\text{M}$ for all levels of refinement, i.e., for the finest mesh, $M^6$, as well as for $M^5$, $M^4$, $M^3$, $M^2$, $M^1$ and $M^0$.
 This is straightforward because of how the refinement process works: the nodes of $M^{\rr-1}$ are always a subset of the nodes in $M^{\rr}$.
 Therefore, nodes introduced at lower refinement levels serve as hubs for longer range communication, independent of the maximum level of refinement.
 The resulting graph that contains the joint set of edges from all of the levels of refinement is what we refer to as the ``multi-mesh''.
 See \cref{fig:schematic}e,g for a depiction of all individual meshes in the refinement hierarchy, as well as the full multi-mesh.